1. What are the student’s responsibilities for using and caring for their laptop?

 If the student's laptop, accessories, or other technology equipment is damaged accidentally, the student must report it immediately.
 If the cost of the repairs for the laptop is less than $50, no fine will be issued.
 If the cost of the repair exceeds $50, the student will be fined a maximum of $50.
 If the laptop is damaged to the point where it needs to be replaced, the student will be fined $100 and issued a laptop replacement.
 If damaged laptop accessories or other technology equipment need to be replaced, the replacement costs are:

 Students who transport their laptops home will be issued the same laptop each school year.
 If a student’s laptop has been replaced once during this time, the student will be fined for the cost for each replacement laptop thereafter.
 Regarding laptop repairs, after the student’s laptop has been repaired once, a fine will be issued for the cost of repairs for every subsequent incident.

 After investigation, if it is determined that the damage to a laptop, accessories, or other technology equipment is the result of negligence or intent, and the laptop or equipment cannot be repaired, the student may be subject to discipline and will be fined (market value of the laptop).
 If a laptop does not need to be replaced and only repaired, the student may be subject to discipline and responsible for the cost of repairs.

 If a laptop, accessories, or other technology equipment is lost, the student or parent must report it to the school immediately.
 Students can tell a teacher, the Tech Coach, or the office.

 The circumstances of each situation involving a lost laptop, accessories, or other technology equipment will be investigated individually.
-Students will be fined for the cost of the lost equipment.
+Students will be fined for the cost of the lost laptop or equipment.